-In 2024, the company reviewed and followed up on risk issues across all departments and identified two high-risk issues: 1.
-Health and safety for partners/ contractors and 2.
+In 2024, the company reviewed and followed up on risk issues across all departments and stakeholders (customer, business partner and supplier, community and society) and identified two high-risk issues: 1.
+Health and safety for partners/contractors and 2.
 Privacy and data protection (violations of customer personal data).
 True has a dedicated human rights working group and a safety, health, and work environment team that investigates, corrects, and remedies any violations, with quarterly reports presented to the Corporate Governance and Sustainability Committee.
 As a result, no human rights violations were identified in 2024 (0 cases).